The Maison has organised various travelling exhibitions on themes related to the history of the Maison d’Izieu

 These exhibitions are for schools, cultural centres, museums, libraries, etc., subject to free availability.
-The exhibition itself is let out free of charge but the lessee is responsible for transport and insurance expenses.
+The lessee is responsible for transport and insurance expenses.

 Enfants juifs réfugiés à Izieu, mai 1943-avril 1944

 Jewish children who sought refuge in Izieu, May 1943 – April 1944

 This exhibition, which was created by the Maison d’Izieu in 2014, consists of 38 panels, including 29 copies of photographs from the Maison d’Izieu archives and from people’s private collections who experienced these events (Henri Alexander, Marie-Louise Bouvier, Philippe Dehan, Paul Niedermann, Renée Pallarés-Pariselle, Paulette Pallarés-Roche, the Perticoz family and Sabine Zlatin).